-- (a) Unless the Head of School otherwise determines, a candidate shall be required to complete the requirements of the Associate Degree in not less than one year and not more than four years after first enrolment. - (b) The Head of School may call upon a candidate to show cause why the candidature should not be terminated by reason of a failure to complete a module within two consecutive trimesters.
-The Head of School may, where in the Head of School's opinion, the candidate does not show good cause why he or she should be permitted to continue the candidature, recommend to the School Board, School of Law and Justice that the candidature be terminated.
+- (c) The candidate has satisfactorily completed a challenge test for that module provided that such a test is available. - (d) The School Board may call upon a candidate to show cause why the candidature should not be terminated by reason of a failure to complete a module within two consecutive trimesters.
+The School Board may, where in the School Board's opinion, the candidate does not show good cause why he or she should be permitted to continue the candidature, recommend to the School Board, School of Law and Justice that the candidature be terminated.
 In that event the School Board may terminate a candidature.

-5. Completion of a Module

-A candidate shall have completed a module when:

-- (a) in the assessment for that module, the candidate has obtained a grade of at least Pass; or - (b) the candidate has satisfactorily completed a challenge test for that module provided that such a test is available; or - (c) the candidate has been granted advanced standing in that module.

-- (a) Candidates who have completed the Certificate and Advanced Certificate in Correctional Administration referred to in Rule 2(b) shall be granted advanced standing for the modules listed in Part A of the Schedule. - (b) In addition to (a), the School Board may grant a candidate advanced standing for up to 50% of the modules listed in Parts B and C of the Schedule on the basis of subjects successfully completed at the University, or another tertiary institution acceptable to the School Board, provided that the subjects so completed are considered to be equivalent to a module or modules in the Schedule.
+- (f) To be eligible for the award of Associate Degree in Correctional Administration a candidate shall successfully complete not less than eleven (11) of the modules listed in the Schedule of Units, comprising: - (i) five (5) modules in Part B of the Schedule; and - (ii) not less than six (6) modules listed in Part C of the Schedule. - (g) In exceptional circumstances, a candidate may be permitted to enrol in a module or modules other than those specified Parts B and C of the Schedule of Units at the discretion of the School Board.

-7. Admission to the Associate Degree in Correctional Administration

-A candidate who has fulfilled the requirements of these Rules and otherwise has complied with the provision of all By-laws and other Rules applicable to the University may be admitted to the Associate Degree in Correctional Administration.

-Additional modules are being developed and will be offered in subsequent years.
+(b) Candidates who have completed the requirements of the Certificate and Advanced Certificate in Correctional Administration shall be granted advanced standing for the modules listed in Part A of the Schedule.

-Basic Custodial Skills (Pre-Service Training) Success in Tertiary Education (SITE) 1 - Learning in Tertiary Settings The Structure and Role of the NSW Department of Corrective Services The Legal Environment The Prison Population Communication in Correctional Systems The Role and Function of Correctional Officers Security Management Success in Tertiary Education (SITE) 2 - Academic Writing Skills; and Library and Research Skills The History of Corrections Punishment Special Populations and the Law: Aborigines Communication Strategies Staff and Institutional Supervision Introduction to the Management of Correctional Institutions Area Management
+Basic Custodial Skills (Pre-Service Training) Success in Tertiary Education (SITE) 1 - Learning in Tertiary Settings

+The Structure and Role of the NSW Department of Corrective Services

+The Legal Environment

+The Prison Population

+Communication in Correctional Systems

+The Role and Function of Correctional Officers

+Security Management

+Success in Tertiary Education (SITE) 2 -

+Academic Writing Skills; and Library and

+Research Skills

+The History of Corrections

+Punishment

+Special Populations and the Law: Aborigines

+Communication Strategies

+Staff and Institutional Supervision

+Introduction to the Management of Correctional

+Institutions

+Area Management